Code-Institute-Submissions/purple-hex-studios/README.md

 - CRUD functionality for 'Examples' page.
 - An option for customers to select whether they would prefer a digital or hard copy of project.
+- Add links to 'Examples' page, this is already included in the model and just requires adding in through the template.

 ## Tools & Technologies Used